vosaul/status.im/source/research/ulc_in_details.md

 The main idea is about reducing the amount of messages and doing less client side validation.

 ## What does ULC solves?
-1) CPU&Battery consumption
+1) CPU and battery consumption
-2) Time to start the sync
+2) Time to start sync
-3) Time to finish the sync
+3) Time to finish sync

 ## ULC in schemes
 ### Algorithm